How to choose an SEO friendly CMS

 - CMS should provide the end user/Programmer with the ability to choose the required template for newly created pages depending on where these pages fall.
 This way every directory is unique enough has its look and feel, and its pre-defined templates

 - The ability to turn the appearance of a specific page on and off as well as the ability to remove it from listings

 - The ability to associate pages with different parent directories (one or many) or even change from one parent directory to another.

-Ability to create multiple user accounts with different access permissions: If more than one person is to drive your system then this feature can really come in handy.
+Ability to create multiple user accounts with different access permissions: If more than one person is to drive your system, then this feature can come in handy.
 Depending on your needs, you can even have reports sent to the admin detailing all the changes applied by different users along with the time spent while making the changes.

 If you read this article, you are now qualified to negotiate a content management solution for you or your company.
 Moreover, you should now be able to invest in something that will not only save your company time, resources and ultimately expenses but also help bring enough exposure to your web site from all major search engines, and only then; I would consider it a healthy SEO investment which I hope this document can help you achieve.